-Ingrown hairs also known as razor bumps, razor burn, hair bumps, shaving bumps or Psuedofolliculitis Barbae (PFB), is a condition where the hair does not grow out properly, but curls back or grows sideways into the skin causing irritation and inflammation.
+Ingrown hairs also known as razor bumps, razor burn, hair bumps, shaving bumps, shaving rash or Psuedofolliculitis Barbae (PFB), is a condition where the hair does not grow out properly, but curls back or grows sideways into the skin causing irritation and inflammation.
 This often leads to sore, painful bumps which can become infected and leave scars on the skin.

 The most common symptom of an ingrown hair is inflammation of the skin, followed by pus formation which often causes severe irritation.
 This causes people to try and remove the pus by squeezing or scratching and this can lead to leaving dark marks and even scars on the skin.
 However, each individual may experience symptoms differently.
 The symptoms of an ingrown hair may resemble other skin conditions.
 Always consult your doctor for a diagnosis.

 - Topical antiseptics